igor21211/UrlCompact/README.md

   api/v1/regenerate - Back full URLs from short URLs.

   api/v1/regenerateCompact - Dont like your short url? this end point generate new short url from your full url

+#Answer for Part 2 - What If in Part_2 - What_If.txt